-- 12.15 Within Chapter 9: Geology and Soils, an assessment of compliance with the National Policy Statement for National Networks (NPSNN) that was current at the time of writing, published for consultation in March 2023, has been undertaken.
+National and Local Policy National Po olicy 12.15.
+Within Chapter 9: Geology and Soils, an assessment of compliance with the National Policy Statement for National Networks (NPSNN) that was current at the time of writing, published for consultation in March 2023, has been undertaken.
 NCC has assessed the compliance of the Scheme and its assessments in accordance with the latest NPSNN published in March 2024, as there have not been any substantive changes to policy relating Geology and Soils.
 Table 1 below sets out relevant paragraphs of the NPSNN (2024) and a statement setting out Nottinghamshire County Council's opinion as to whether the policy has been met or not.
-Based on the number of requirements relating to Geology and Soils within in the NPSNN, these are presented in a tabulated format. - 12.16 The requirements of NPSNN 2014 are generally the same as those set out in NPSNN 2024 and therefore, a review against NPSNN 2014 has not be undertaken.

-Table 1: Review of NPSNN 2024 policy in respect of Geology and Soils
+Based on the number of requirements relating to Geology and Soils within in the NPSNN, these are presented in a tabulated format.
+12.16.
+The requirements of NPSNN 2014 are generally the same as those set out in NPSNN 2024 and therefore, a review against NPSNN 2014 has not be undertaken.
+Table 1: Review of NPSNN 2024 policy in respect of Geology and Soils Paragraph 5.43, 5.45, 5.47 - There are no designated or non-designated geological sites or features of interest within 500 m of the Scheme.
+Section 8.3 (Legislative and policy framework) of Chapter 8 NPSNN (2024) Nottinghamshire County Council Review (Biodiversity) of the Environmental Statement (APP-52) inherently incorporates the principles of the Natural Environment Planning Practice Guidance (NEPPG).
 Paragraph 4.45 sets out that planning systems and pollution control must both be considered within applications to ensure that developments protect and improve the natural environment as well as controlling the development and use of land in the public interest.
 This allows pollution prevention measures which limit the release of substances into the environment to the lowest practicable level and that environmental quality standards are met.
 The Applicant has provided the baseline conditions and initial assessment of the Scheme in accordance with guidance and legislation to ensure appropriate control measures are in place to protect and improve the local environment.

-Paragraph 4.46 states the following: "Issues relating to discharges, emissions or abstractions from a proposed project which lead to other direct and indirect impacts on air quality, water quality and land quality, or which include noise, light and vibration, may be subject to separate regulation under the pollution control framework or other consenting and licensing regimes.
-Relevant permissions will need to be obtained for any activities within the development that are regulated under those regimes before the activities can be operated."
+"Issues relating to discharges, emissions or abstractions from a proposed project which lead to other direct and indirect impacts on air quality, water quality and land quality, or which include noise, light and vibration, may be subject to separate abstractions on and within the Order Limits of the Scheme which may be impacted by